1.1 The Local Government and Social Care Ombudsman (LGSCO) is committed to:

 1.18 Failure to make reasonable adjustments is where a physical feature or a provision, criterion or practice puts a disabled person at a substantial disadvantage compared to someone who does not have that protected characteristic and the employer has failed to make reasonable adjustments to enable the disabled person to overcome the disadvantage.

-1.20 Staff can be held personally liable as well as, or instead of, the organisation for any act of unlawful discrimination.
+1.20 Employees can be held personally liable as well as, or instead of, the organisation for any act of unlawful discrimination.
 Employees who commit serious acts of harassment may be guilty of a criminal offence.

 1.21 Acts of discrimination, harassment, bullying or victimisation against employees or customers are disciplinary offences and will be dealt with under the disciplinary procedure.
 Discrimination, harassment, bullying or victimisation may constitute gross misconduct and could lead to dismissal without notice